lewagon/dotfiles/03-AR-Database/08-Hackernews-associations/README.md

 * Add a new migration to create the `users` table.
 * Add a new migration to add the `user_id` foreign key to your `posts` table
-* Run your migrations with the adequete `rake` task
+* Run your migrations with the adequate `rake` task
 * Specify the Active Record associations for your models `Post` and `User`.
 For more information about Active Record associations, read [this](http://guides.rubyonrails.org/association_basics.html)

 ## Learning Badges